Skip to main content

 Uncontrolled Mode

-The user interacts only with buttons and controls within the SDK UI.
+Users interact only with SDK UI controls.
 The SDK manages the session lifecycle automatically.

 Controlled Mode